 The chart is taken from a very interesting website called tradingeconomics.com.
 They have all sorts of data from just about any country on the planet.
 Inflation, GDP, Debt.
 You name it, they have it.

-Anyway this chart is constructed using Reserve Bank of New Zealand (RBNZ) data and shows the nations money supply over the past 19 years.
+Anyway this chart is constructed using Reserve Bank of New Zealand (RBNZ) data and shows New Zealand’s money supply over the past 19 years.
 Take a closer look at the start and end points.

 Now depending on which branch of Austrian Economics you follow (if any!), it will affect how you view the “quantity theory of money”.